pchaganti/gx-sidekick/README.md

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/demoScreenshot.png)

-- Try any llama.cpp compatible GGUF model
-- Customize model behaviour by setting up profiles with a custom system prompt
-- Associate resources (files, folders and websites) to a profile to allow RAG (Retrieval Augmentented Generation)
-- Optionally use [Tavily](https://tavily.com/) to allow up to date responses with information from web search

 ## Example Use

 Let’s say you're collecting evidence for a History paper about interactions between Aztecs and Spanish troops, and you’re looking for text about whether the Aztecs used captured Spanish weapons.